PersonMeetup/personmeetup-web/src/_includes/currate/portfolio.md

 While I'm happy with many of the projects I've worked on in the past, the ones I'm truly proud of are the ones I'm working on currently.
-One of those projects is [_Catalyst_](https://www.moddb.com/mods/portal-catalyst), a mod for _Portal 2_ that begins right before GLaDOS's destruction.
-In the midst of a facility tearing itself apart, Catalyst takes players through Aperture's transitional period between the clinical style of the original to the elaborate vistas of the sequel.
-The second project is [_Covalria Sow_](https://twitter.com/COVALRIASOW), a fantasy, slice of life webcomic that's still in active development.
+One of those projects is [_Catalyst_](https://www.moddb.com/mods/portal-catalyst), a mod for _Portal 2_ that takes players through the visual transition between the two games.
+The second project is [_COVALRIA_](https://covalria.com), a fantasy, slice of life webcomic that's still in active development.

 Beyond my upcoming work, there are quite a few released projects I'm still proud of: